 But what do you do when there is no common connection and you have no idea how to introduce yourself to someone on LinkedIn?
-You probably have to find some common ground, such as having worked at the same place, gone to the same university or having an interest in collecting stamps from the South Pacific.
+You probably have to find some common ground, such as having worked at the same place, gone to the same university or know a few of the same folks.

 Templates for your LinkedIn invites

 Here is a compilation of ideas from Anthony J. Johnson, see what you think:

-1. “It was nice meeting you at the ____ event.
-In ejoyed talking to you about ____.
+- “It was nice meeting you at the ____ event.
+In enjoyed talking to you about ____.
 Let’s be sure to stay in touch.”

 - “I am a fellow member of the ____ LinkedIn group and I saw your comments about ____.
 Id love to stay in touch so we can talk more about it.”

 - “It’s been a long time since we talked, hope you are doing well.
 How are the kids?
 I see you are now working at ____ company, how is that going?
 Let’s be sure to stay in touch.”

 - “I was looking at your profile and I see you are a fellow alumni of ____ university.
 I also noticed we have some similar interests.
 Maybe we can chat sometime over drinks.”

 - “I was looking at your profile and I am very impressed with your accomplishments.
 Please accept my request to connect, I’d love to talk to you about how you accomplished ____.”